* Why are there 40 days of Lent?

 Copyright 2005 Sarah A. Keith

-For a lesson pertaining to Jesus' temptations, go to the Forty
+For a lesson on Jesus' temptations, go to the Forty

 Days in the Wilderness lesson.